madanyc/workfront-learn.en/help/integrations/g-suite-integrations/worfront-for-g-suite-integrations.md

 ---
-title: '[!DNL Workfront] for G Suite Integration'
+title: 'Enhance your workflow with the G Suite Integration'
 description: Learn how to convert an email to a [!DNL Workfront] task or issue, view and update [!DNL Workfront] work from Gmail, and approve [!DNL Workfront] work from Gmail.
 activity: use
 feature: Workfront Integrations and Apps